DonMecca/stackauto/docs/README.md

 For setup and usage, see the main [`README.md`](../README.md).

 **Note:** Prompt and image strategy management is now robust, with dropdowns and editing fully powered by EasyMDE.
 See PROGRESS.md for recent changes.

+## April 2025 – Clipboard Extraction Issue

+We are currently debugging a timing/race condition affecting the clipboard extraction method in the GenSpark automation workflow.
+A polling-based clipboard read was implemented to improve reliability, but the clipboard content is still sometimes not detected.
+See PROGRESS.md for ongoing updates.